CasparKielwein/Aaargh/Classes.md

 #### Focus
 ##### Lvl 1: Focus Strike
-If you spend a move action to focus, the next action this turn will cost one Power-Point less.
+If you spend a move action to focus, the next action this round will cost one Power-Point less.

 ## Disciplines: